hhvm/user-documentation/guides/hack/11-built-in-types/36-enum-class-label.md

 ## Full v.
 Short Labels

 We refer to labels like `E#A` as *fully qualified* labels: the programmer wrote the full enum class name.
-However there are some situations where Hack can infer this part, and we can save the programmer that bit.
-For example, the previous calls could be written as `full_print(#A)` and `full_print(#B)`, leaving `E` implicit.
+However there are some situations where Hack can infer the class name; for example, the previous calls could be written as `full_print(#A)` and `full_print(#B)`, leaving `E` implicit.
 This is only allowed when there is enough type information to infer the right enum class name.
 For example, `$x = #A` is not allowed and will result in a type error.

 ### Special case of function calls

 When the first argument of a function is a label, we provide an alternative notation to call it.
-This was done to reflect some generated code patterns this feature helped removed:
 ```EnumClassLabel.alt.hack no-auto-output
 <<file:__EnableUnstableFeatures('enum_class_label')>> // temp